Updated in 2023

 - You can also check out Bubble no-code bootcamps to learn how to make products without coding.
 Learn more about Bubble in our review.

 - The Menon Labs fellowship helps people learn the skills to get a job in web dev, data, and product management.

 We created a list of the best resources to learn software engineering and data science, so you can decide what the best option is for you.
 You can also check out our list of 93 software engineering interview questions from top tech companies to practice.

 How does Codecademy compare to Pathrise?

-Codecademy is an online education tool, with courses for people who are interested in learning a completely new skill or advancing their current skills.
-At Pathrise, our fellows should already have a background in the field they are interested in, because our industry-specific curriculum is focused on the types of questions they will see in their technical interviews.
+Codecademy is an online education tool with courses for people who are interested in learning a completely new skill or advancing their current skills.
+At Pathrise, our fellows should already have a background in the field they are interested in.
+This is because our industry-specific curriculum is focused on the types of questions they will see in their technical interviews.

-All of our workshops and sessions at Pathrise are live, so that our fellows can interact with the advisors and ask questions when they come up.
-Fellows also meet 1-on-1 with their advisors on a weekly basis and this time can go towards anything they personally need to work on, including technical and behavioral interview sessions, resume and LinkedIn optimization, portfolio building and strengthening, cold email and reverse recruiting, and negotiation.
-Pathrise fellows never pay anything upfront and only after they begin working at a job they love do they pay their income share agreement, which is 9% of their first year’s salary.
+All of our workshops and sessions at Pathrise are live as well as recorded.
+Therefore, our fellows can interact with their mentors and ask questions when they come up.
+Fellows also meet 1-on-1 with their mentors on a weekly basis.
+This time can go towards anything they personally need to work on, including technical and behavioral interview sessions, resume and LinkedIn optimization, portfolio building and strengthening, cold email and reverse recruiting, and negotiation.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they land a job they love and start working.
+We never require upfront payments or deposits.